byteporter/resume/resume.md

 Learning many languages has also given me experience with many major programming paradigms including object oriented, functional, procedural, and declarative.
 I also have experience implementing my own small domain specific languages including lexers, parsers, and compilers.

+I have a particular fondness for the languages that marry a more functional syntax to existing platforms and libraries such as F# and Scala.
+I used Go to create this resume application and appreciate its productivity in getting much accomplished with a small length of code.
+I appreciate its opinionated design, which I feel enables an unfamiliar developer to quickly read and understand code from another author.

 ### Specific Solutions and Software Packages

 * Laravel (including Lumen), CodeIgniter Frameworks on Linux, Apache, MySQL, PHP stack